ubermag/oommfc/README.md

 `oommfc` is a Python package that provides:

-- Reading, analysis, and plotting of [OOMMF](https://math.nist.gov/oommf/) `.odt` files
+- Interface to Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/)

-- Conversion of OOMMF `.odt` files to [pandas](https://pandas.pydata.org) dataframes and saving to different file types, such as Excel spreadsheet `.xls`
+- Integration of OOMMF simulations into [Jupyter](http://jupyter.org) notebook

 It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.